Graded Lie structure on cohomology of some exact monoidal categories: The Gerstenhaber bracket on the extension algebra of the unit

 \section{The Gerstenhaber bracket on the extension algebra of the unit}

-In this section we introduce our definition of the bracket on the extension algebra of the unit of an exact monoidal category satisfying a natural condition.
+In this section we introduce our definition of the bracket on the extension algebra of the unit of an exact monoidal category when that unit has a projective power flat resolution.
 We then prove that, together with the Yoneda product, it gives a Gerstenhaber algebra structure.
 Our construction will be based on the $A_{\infty}$-coalgebra techniques of \cite{NVW}.
 This will allow us to obtain automatically all the desired properties, while formally the conditions required for the constructions of \cite{NVW} are redundant.
-Alternatively, one can avoid $A_{\infty}$-coalgebras by using directly the techniques of \cite{Volkov} (see also~\cite[Section~6.3]{W}) to define the bracket and then prove its properties by direct calculations using some weaker additional assumptions.
+Alternatively, one can use directly the techniques of \cite{Volkov} (see also~\cite[Section~6.3]{W}) to define the bracket and then prove its properties by direct calculations using some weaker additional assumptions.
 In the next section we will show that under our assumptions the bracket defined in this paper coincides with the bracket introduced in \cite{Hermann2}.
 This allows us to prove in our setting some properties of the bracket that were left as open questions in \cite{Hermann2}.

 We first recall the definition and some basic facts about monoidal categories and discuss some relations between exact and monoidal structures on a category that allow construction of the Gerstenhaber bracket on the extension algebra of the unit.